infinum/eightshift-docs/website/blog/2022-04-08-adding-fonts.md

 	font-family: var(--secondary-font-family);
 ```

 And that's it!
-The Heading Block will now use the NotoSerif font.
+The Heading block will now use the _Noto Serif_ font.

 ### Adding an option for selecting fonts

 In some cases, you may want to give users the option to choose between fonts that they want to use in their block.
-For this example, we'll use the `paragraph` block where we want users to have both SourceSansPro and NotoSerif font available.
+For this example, we'll use the `paragraph` block where we want users to have both _Source Sans Pro_ and _Noto Serif_ available.

 First step is to add a new attribute, options and CSS variable values in **_/src/Blocks/components/paragraph/manifest.json_**:
 ```json